Down and Dirty with Semantic Set-theoretic Types (a tutorial) v0.4

 hash code-based ordering should also work... the choice is

 yours.
-The ordering—
+The ordering— and

 To make some definitions more clear, "accessor functions" which extract the various fields of a node are defined in figure 17.